awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `networkMode`
 Type: string
 Required: no
 The Docker networking mode to use for the containers in the task\.
-The valid values are `none`, `bridge`, `awsvpc`, and `host`\.
-The default Docker network mode is `bridge`\.
+For Amazon ECS tasks hosted on Amazon EC2 instances, the valid values are `none`, `bridge`, `awsvpc`, and `host`\.
+If no network mode is specified, the default network mode is `bridge`\.
 If the network mode is set to `none`, the task's containers do not have external connectivity and port mappings can't be specified in the container definition\.
 If the network mode is `bridge`, the task utilizes Docker's built\-in virtual network which runs inside each container instance\.
-If the network mode is `host`, the task bypasses Docker's built\-in virtual network and maps container ports directly to the EC2 instance's network interface directly\.
+If the network mode is `host`, the task bypasses Docker's built\-in virtual network and maps container ports directly to the Amazon EC2 instance's network interface\.
 In this mode, you can't run multiple instantiations of the same task on a single container instance when port mappings are used\.
+When using the `host` network mode, you should not run containers using the root user \(UID 0\)\.
+It is considered best practice to use a non\-root user\.
 If the network mode is `awsvpc`, the task is allocated an elastic network interface, and you must specify a `NetworkConfiguration` when you create a service or run a task with the task definition\.
-For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.
+For more information, see [Amazon ECS task networking](task-networking.md)\.
 Currently, only the Amazon ECS\-optimized AMI, other Amazon Linux variants with the `ecs-init` package, or AWS Fargate infrastructure support the `awsvpc` network mode\.
 The `host` and `awsvpc` network modes offer the highest networking performance for containers because they use the Amazon EC2 network stack instead of the virtualized network stack provided by the `bridge` mode\.
 With the `host` and `awsvpc` network modes, exposed container ports are mapped directly to the corresponding host port \(for the `host` network mode\) or the attached elastic network interface port \(for the `awsvpc` network mode\), so you cannot take advantage of dynamic host port mappings\.
 Docker for Windows uses a different network mode \(known as `NAT`\) than Docker for Linux\.
 When you register a task definition with Windows containers, you must not specify a network mode\.
 If you use the AWS Management Console to register a task definition with Windows containers, you must choose the `default` network mode\.
 If using the Fargate launch type, the `awsvpc` network mode is required\.
 If using the EC2 launch type, the allowable network mode depends on the underlying EC2 instance's operating system\.
 If Linux, any network mode can be used\.
 If Windows, only the `NAT` mode is allowed, as described above\.